Spencer Steer Player Props: Reds vs. Phillies

-After going 0-for-1 in his last game, Spencer Steer and the Cincinnati Reds take on the Philadelphia Phillies (who will start Bailey Falter) at 6:40 PM ET on Thursday.
+Spencer Steer -- 2-for-4 with an RBI in his last game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Taijuan Walker on the hill, on April 14 at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Braves.
+He had two hits (going 2-for-4 with an RBI) in his last appearance against the Phillies.

 Spencer Steer Game Info & Props vs. the Phillies